Kathleen Grace Noble: Rowing and Olympic qualification

 After moving to Princeton, Noble got interested in rowing through her room-mate and featured for the Princeton Tigers.
 In preparation for the 2016 World Championships, Noble took a semester off to train with the Ugandan team.
 She was recruited and trained under William Mwanga with the Maroons Aqua Sports Club, where she learned how to row in a single boat.
-According to a Ugandan sports website, Kawowo Sports, Noble's maiden rowing championship for Uganda was during the 2016 World Rowing U-23 event held in Rotterdam, Holland.
+According to a Ugandan sports website, Kawowo Sports, Noble's maiden rowing championship for Uganda was during the 2016 World Rowing U23 Championships held in Rotterdam, the Netherlands.

 After graduating from university, she moved to Utah, working as a wilderness therapy field instructor working with youth in the desert, teaching survival and communication skills, and resumed training with the Utah Crew under coach Linda Iqbal.
 She qualified for the 2020 Olympics after winning the 2 km single scull race at the 2019 Africa Rowing Regatta held in Tunisia.